Awsmchrlz/Alliance-Procurement-And-Capacity-Building/SUPABASE_BUCKETS_SETUP.md

 ### Test Registration Evidence Upload:
 1. Register for an event
 2. Upload payment evidence
-3. Should upload to `registrations` bucket ✅
+3. Should upload to `payment-evidence` bucket ✅

 ### Test Public Documents:
 1. Go to Admin Dashboard → Documents